Fine art photography is not a commodity. It is unique to the artist, and thankfully, many understand this.

 Those who invest in my fine art prints fully understand and appreciate this uniqueness.

 The “commodity” market

+My experience with some corporate art consultant purchasers has been similar to the “quick mulitiple image site review”.
 As long as the buyer has a print of a nature scene (as an example) well under budget for their client, regardless of how it is composed or printed, their job is complete.
 At this level, all photography is a commodity.
 The cheapest solution is their target.
-“Just get something” seems to be the goal.
+“Just get something” meets the goal.